emmersion/Emmersion.EventLogWalker/README.md

 ### `IEventLogWalker`
 Methods:
-- `IEventLogWalkerStatus WalkAsync(WalkArgs args, Action<InsightEvent, IEventLogWalkerStatus> eventProcessor)`: Used to process each `InsightEvent` synchronously, like when all state is stored only in memory.
+- `Task<IEventLogWalkerStatus> WalkAsync(WalkArgs args, Action<InsightEvent, IEventLogWalkerStatus> eventProcessor)`: Use this to process each `InsightEvent` synchronously, like when all state is stored only in memory.
-- `IEventLogWalkerStatus WalkAsync(WalkArgs args, Func<InsightEvent, IEventLogWalkerStatus, Task> eventProcessor)`: Used to process each `InsightEvent` asynchronously, like when writing to disk or a database.
+- `Task<IEventLogWalkerStatus> WalkAsync(WalkArgs args, Func<InsightEvent, IEventLogWalkerStatus, Task> eventProcessor)`: Use this to process each `InsightEvent` asynchronously, like when writing to disk or a database.

 ### `WalkArgs`
 Properties:
 - `StartInclusive`: The earliest (inclusive) InsightEvent to read.
 Default: `DateTimeOffset.MinValue`.
 - `EndExclusive`: The latest (exlusive) InsightEvent to read.
 Default: `DateTimeOffset.MaxValue`
-- `ResumeToken`: The `string` returned by `IEventLogWalkerStatus.GetResumeToken()` from an earlier run.
+- `ResumeToken`: When provided the walker will resume processing instead of beginning at the `StartInclusive` date/time.

 ### `IEventLogWalkerStatus`
-The object `IEventLogWalkerStatus` is provided to the `EventProcessor` function and returned by `WalkAsync()`.
-It contains information which can be used to make decisions about logging and persisting state for resuming.
+Contains information which can be used to make decisions about logging and persisting state for resuming.

 Properties:
-- `PageNumber`: The current page being processed or the last page processed when returned from `WalkAsync()`.
-(1 based)
+- `PageNumber`: The page being processed.
+One (1) based counter.
-- `PageEventIndex`: The index of the current event being processed or the last index attempted to be processed when returned from `WalkAsync()`.
+- `PageEventIndex`: The index of the event being processed.
-- `PageEventsCount`: The count of events on the current page.
+- `PageEventsCount`: The count of events on the page.
-- `PageStatus` values:
+- `PageStatus` (enum values):
     - `Empty`: The page contains no events.
     - `Start`: Processing the first event of the page.
     - `InProgress`: Processing an event of the page which is not the first or last event.